 On May 9, 2017, we entered into a Securities Purchase Agreement, or the Purchase Agreement, with a single institutional investor for the sale of 2,000,000 shares of our common stock at a purchase price of \$1.50 per share and warrants to purchase up to an aggregate of 1,000,000 shares of our common stock, or the Direct Offering.
-The warrants will be initially exercisable commencing six months from the issuance date at an exercise price equal to \$1.50 per full share of common stock, subject to adjustments as provided under the terms of the warrants.
+The warrants are initially exercisable commencing six months from the issuance date at an exercise price equal to \$1.50 per full share of common stock, subject to adjustments as provided under the terms of the warrants.
 The warrants are exercisable for five years from the initial exercise date.
-The closing of the sales of these securities under the Purchase Agreement is expected to occur on or about May 15, 2017.
-The aggregate gross proceeds for the Direct Offering will be approximately \$3.0 million and the net proceeds are estimated to be \$2.7 million.
+In addition, the Company issued the placement agent of the Direct Offering, warrants to purchase up to 60,000 shares.
+The placement agent warrants have substantially the same terms as the warrants issued to the investor, except that the placement agent warrants have an exercise price equal to \$1.875 and will be exercisable for five years from the date of the closing of this offering.
+The closing of the sales of these securities under the Purchase Agreement occurred on May 15, 2017.
+The aggregate gross and net proceeds for the Direct Offering were \$3.0 million and \$2.7 million, respectively.